xRahul/GroupingMessages/README.md

 [![SonarCloud Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=GroupingMessages%3Aapp&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=GroupingMessages%3Aapp)

 This is an android app that automatically categorizes your sms into various categories of your choice.
+Target Android 28 (Pie)

 Every trained model will be user specific, so each user can categorize their sms according to their needs.
 It requires some learning at the beginning,